 Mia, thank you for being an awesome mediator and making sure that all the outcomes were relevant and to the point.
 I generally mean this in the kindest way I do hope we don't need to come back to your service again.
 I mean this from the bottom of my heart, thank you for making sure both my children were listened to.

-Our Mediator Mia made what was at first a very daunting experience as stress free as possible.
+Mia made what was at first a very daunting experience as stress free as possible.
 She was so supportive and her advice was invaluable.
 I couldn’t be happier with the service we received.
 Thank you.

 Mediation is a way of resolving disputes that is less stressful than and quicker and usually much cheaper than going to court.
 Our specially trained mediators help you to find solutions that work for you and take into account your particular issues, concerns and needs.
+You can mediate any dispute arising during or after separation, divorce, dissolution of civil partnership or any other family dispute.
+You may need to make decisions about childcare arrangements, finance and property matters, pre-nuptial & co-habitation arrangements or any family dispute involving young people or other family members.
+Our professional mediators can help you to consider all the issues and options on both sides, and you decide on the solutions that work for you.

 Mediation is a highly successful way, quick and cheaper way of resolving disputes.
 Recent statistics show 89% of those attending mediation reach a settlement.